SignTools/SignTools/INSTALL.md

 ## 1. Builder

+You can create a builder in one of two ways:

+- **Use a Continuous Integration (CI) service** such as GitHub Actions or Semaphore CI.
+This method is the easiest, fastest, and most recommended way to make a builder.
 Head over to [ios-signer-ci](https://github.com/SignTools/ios-signer-ci) and follow the instructions.

+- **Use your own Mac machine**.
+This method is only recommended if you already have a server Mac, you are somewhat experienced in server management, and you would like to host your truly own builder.
+Go to [ios-signer-builder](https://github.com/SignTools/ios-signer-builder) for instructions.

-When you are done, you will have made your very own macOS builder.
+Once you have made your builder, proceed below.

 ## 2. Web service configuration